 Enter into inter-agency agreements with appropriate state and local agencies and Native American Tribes for compliance with watershed protection, including but not limited to, the cumulative effects of construction, logging and non-point pollution in watersheds.

-Cooperate with appropriate local, state and Federal agencies, to develop and implement flood hazard reduction programs, consistent with and supportive of the Corps Feasibility Study.
+Cooperate with appropriate local, state and Federal agencies, to develop and implement flood hazard reduction programs, consistent with and supportive of the Corps Feasibility Study and consistent with the Climate Chapters of Comprehensive Plans and Hazard Mitigation Plans.

 The Skagit River Floodway and the Skagit River Floodplain shall be regulated to protect human life, property and the public health and safety of the citizens of Skagit County; minimize the expenditure of public money; and maintain flood insurance eligibility while avoiding regulations which are unnecessary restrictive or difficult to administer.